 After Fairy Point, Selwyn Dewdney was off to Agawa Rock on the eastern end of Lake Superior.
 He was overwhelmed by what he found.
 Click here to read his account!

-Twenty-five years later Thor Conway and his wife Julie would do major work on the pictographs of Agawa Rock, combining the then-novel use of acetate sheets (instead of the rice paper previously used) to copy the images underneath.
+Twenty-five years later, Thor Conway and his wife Julie would do significant work on the pictographs of Agawa Rock, combining the then-novel use of acetate sheets (instead of the rice paper previously used) to copy the images underneath.

-As well, they spent hundreds of hours interviewing local elders about traditional Ojibwe culture.
+They also spent hundreds of hours interviewing local elders about traditional Ojibwe culture.
 His book Spirits On Stone (the 2010 edition of a book first published in 1991) presents the pictographs through the eyes of the descendants of the Ojibwe Shingwaukonse (“Little Pine”) who painted a sample of some of them for the Indian agent Henry Schoolcraft.
-If you’re interested in the topic, it is a book worth getting.